Siblings of Direct Sums of Chains: Introduction

 There is also an alternate version of the conjecture above as follows:

 \begin{conjecture} [The Alternate Thomass\'e Conjecture] Let R be a relation of any cardinality.
 Then, $Sib(R)=1$ or $\infty$. \end{conjecture}

 The alternate Thomass\'{e} conjecture is connected to a conjecture of Bonato-Tardif \cite{BT} ({\em The Tree Alternative Conjecture}) stating that the sibling number of a tree of any cardinality is one or infinite in the category of trees.
 The connection between these two conjectures is through this fact that each sibling of a tree $T$ is a tree if and only if $T\oplus 1$, the graph obtained by adding an isolated vertex to $T$, does not embed in $T$.
 Therefore, for a tree $T$ not equimorphic to $T\oplus 1$, the tree alternative conjecture and the alternate Thomass\'e conjecture are equivalent.
 The tree alternative conjecture has been verified for rayless trees by Bonato and Tardif \cite{BT}, for rooted trees by Tyomkyn \cite{TY} and for scattered trees by Laflamme, Pouzet and Sauer \cite{LPS}.
 In a parallel direction, the alternate Thomass\'e conjecture was proved for rayless graphs by Bonato, Bruhn, Diestel and Spr\"ussel \cite{BBDS}, for countable $\aleph_0$-categorical structures by Laflamme, Pouzet, Sauer and Woodrow \cite{LPSW}, for countable cographs by Hahn, Pouzet and Woodrow \cite{HPW} and for countable universal theories by Braunfeld and Laskowski \cite{BL}.
-Tateno \cite{TAT} claimed a counterexample to the tree alternative conjecture in his thesis.
-Abdi, Laflamme, Tateno and Woodrow \cite{ALTW} revisited and verified Tateno's claim and provided locally finite trees having an arbitrary finite number of siblings.
-Moreover, using an adaptation, they \cite{ALTW} provided countable partial orders with a similar conclusion which disproves Thomass\'e's conjecture.
-It turns out that both conjectures of Bonato-Tardif and Thomass\'e are false.
-This is a major development in the programme of understanding siblings of a given mathematical structure.
-We now know that the simple dichotomy one vs infinite for the number of siblings is no longer valid, and the situation is much more intricate.
-While counting the number of siblings provides a good first insight into the siblings of a structure, in particular understanding which structures exactly do satisfy the conjectures, the equimorphy programme is now ready to move on and focus on the actual structure of those siblings.
-Laflamme, Pouzet and Woodrow verified the following (see \cite{LPW} Theorem 3.1 and Corollary 3.6).